meatnordrink/notebook/ads/ads.md

 * *IG stories:*
   * Switching from `signed-up` audience to `onboard-end` seems to have been good; costs have gone down to around $2, Oct 1-9th.
   * Other two ad groups not spending; set a limit of $10 (of $15) on main ad group; check and see 1) if other ads spend a bit now, and 2) what their CPA is.
+    * Didn't work; still didn't really spend. `Old Sept pic` campaign spent a little, but not much and high CPA.
+Response: Added `woman looking down` ad from `evidence` group to `IG Stories` group (Oct 16th).
+See if that spends; add a full-image version. **do**, **check**

 * *Retargeting:*
  * `signed-up`: Confirmed that it's performing much worse than `onboard end` retargeting audience.
-Removed all but one fern ad, added new creative with Sept. woman. **check**, remove fern if still performing poorly; or lower budget for entire campaign if all performing poorly.
+Removed all but one fern ad, added new creative with Sept. woman. remove fern if still performing poorly; or lower budget for entire campaign if all performing poorly.
+    * New ads don't seem to have been approved??
+Tried to re-publish, Oct.
+16th. **check**
- * `clicked` : shifted most of budget to new creative. **Check**, and adjust accordingly.
+ * `clicked` : shifted most of budget to new creative.
+   * New creative kicking old's butt.
+Result: Disabled all flower ads, left fern (best performing) at even lower budget; increased new creative's budget to $15. **check**

 * *Onboard-End:*
  * Increased spend to $50 on Oct.
 4th, did well.
 Leave for a minute, then increase next week, once effects from new onboard and coach paywall removal are felt; also maybe wait until/if weekly revenue/metrics look better.
 If they don't, consider reducing spend.  **do**